Introduction to Diagnosis

 A clinical diagnosis takes into account the big picture.
 This includes a detailed medical history, family history, physical examination, and laboratory tests.
 Patients typically seek diagnosis when symptoms are sudden, severe, or obviously abnormal.
 Many Sjogren’s manifestations tend to come on slowly.
 Patients may not mention them, thinking they are unimportant or a normal part of aging.
 Clinicians must learn common presentations and the specific questions that could lead them to suspect Sjogren’s.

 While laboratory results may support diagnosis, normal test results do not rule out Sjogren’s.
 Some rheumatologists insist that Classification Criteria be met for diagnosis.
-This result is often long delays or misdiagnosis, especially in patients who are “seronegative” for Sjogren’s antibodies.
+This often results in long delays or misdiagnosis, especially in patients who are seronegative for Sjogren’s antibodies.
 The most recent Classification Criteria (2016) rely solely on objective measures, which do not adequately reflect the systemic nature of the disease.
 They were created as a tool to standardize research populations, which is a good thing.
 However, due to fundamental limitations, these criteria do not substitute for clinical judgment by an experienced rheumatologist.
 In his excellent review article, Sjogren's expert Dr. Fredrick Vivino explains the problem with requiring either positive anti-SSA or minor salivary gland biopsy for a Sjogren's diagnosis.
 “Until we have better tests, 'the gold standard' for diagnosis still remains the clinician’s expert opinion."
 (2)

 Why is timely diagnosis important?